khadas/khadas_docs/linux/source/vim3/HowToUseAmlNPUApp.md

 ```
 1. build_vx.sh           #Compile script, the compilation environment specifies `opencv3` and `opencv4`
 2. makefile.linux        #Respectively, the opencv3/opencv4 compilation scripts need to specify the makefile.linux file when compiling
+3. makefile.linux.def    #Make environment configuration file
+4. makefile.target_name  #Make environment configuration file
-3. main.cpp            # Is the main source code of the application demo in the opencv3/opencv4 environment.
+5. main.cpp              # Is the main source code of the application demo in the opencv3/opencv4 environment.
-4. xxx.h               #The definition related header files that the application layer needs to use
+6. xxx.h                 #The definition related header files that the application layer needs to use
 ```

 ## Compile the repository source code